NO PRODUCTS LISTED FOR MOMENT

 Definition Of Psychedelics

 A psychedelic is a substance with the primary action of altering an individual’s perception and cognition.
-Many psychedelics act by being serotonin receptor agonists.
-Psychedelics are considered to be part of a larger class of psychoactive drugs called “hallucinogens”, which also includes unrelated substances such as medications that induce delirium and dissociative drugs.
+Many chemicals of this class act by being serotonin receptor agonists.
+They are considered to be part of a larger class of psychoactive drugs called “hallucinogens”, which also includes unrelated substances such as medications that induce delirium and dissociative drugs.
 Unlike drugs such as opioids and stimulants which produce familiar states of consciousness, psychedelics cause the individual to experience things out of the realm of consciousness.

 Psychedelic experiences are often also called trance states, yoga, meditation, dreaming, near-death experiences, and religious ecstasy.
 Most psychedelic drugs cause these states and fall into three main categories: Phenethylamines, tryptamines, and lysergamides.
 Most psychedelic drugs are illegal throughout the world unless they are being used in a religious or medical context, such as the use of medical cannabis.
 Despite the fact that these drugs are regulated, they are often used illicitly under recreational circumstances.

 Generally, people on psychedelic drugs experience the world in bright and intense colors.
 Things in the environment that weren’t otherwise noticed are seen for the first time and develop a sense of importance.
 Colors become increasingly intense, contours are sharpened, music seems more profound, and textures seem richer.

 The person may feel an increased perception of their body and changes in experiences.
 There is an increase in depth perception and objects that are normally inanimate become more expressive.
 Time may slow down or may stop altogether.
 There are vivid images, even when the eyes are closed.